huijing/slides/59-pixel-pioneers-2019/README.md

 - flexible sizing is also a big thing when it comes to grid and is a pretty interesting aspect of building modern CSS layouts
 - previously we've always used relative units like percentages, or the newer viewport units, but the issue with those is that they make all your elements change in size at the **same** rate *(show cat example)*
 - grid introduces the `fr` unit, as well as the `minmax()` function, and together with other intrinsic sizing values like `fit-content()` and `auto`, we now can have variable rates of change

----

 - all these sizing units are fully supported in a grid formatting context, and are applied with the `grid-template-columns` property
-- and to reiterate Rachel's point this morning, whether you're just starting out with grid, or already using it in production, Firefox's grid inspector is still the best tool available at the moment
-- toggle the overlay by clicking the waffle icon in *Rules*, the grid tag on the *Inspector*, or select your grid of choice from the *Layout* panel
-- now supports multiple grid overlays

 - warning, lots of browser resizing coming up

 ---